RATING★ 8.0

 The Narrative Arc & Core Premise

-Mirari, a standout production of 2013, meticulously weaves its narrative threads through the Drama landscape, offering a cinematic experience that is as challenging as it is rewarding.
+Debuting in 2013, Mirari represents a sophisticated intersection of artistic ambition and genre-defining elements within the Drama category.
 The primary thematic concern of the film is an investigation into On winter solstice day, a tram arrives at the terminus, depositing the last passenger in an old neighbourhood.
 As the story unfolds, we are introduced to a world where the traditional boundaries of Drama are tested.

 The screenplay takes its time to establish the stakes, ensuring that every character motivation is grounded in a psychological reality.
 The synopsis only hints at the depth: "On winter solstice day, a tram arrives at the terminus, depositing the last passenger in an old neighbourhood.
 Roaming eerily empty streets among surroundings at once familiar and strange, the old woman has her mind firmly set on one task, prompting her panic-stricken son to abandon his work and speed to her side.
 Somewhere, sometime else, a young woman is frantically searching for her little boy.
 In a city that prides itself on overnight transformations and clearing out the old to make way for the new, the mother takes her son on a reverie where the past and the present, memories and realisations are immutably and inexorably mixed."